JacobTaylor3/Docker-Lab-Milestone-1/ProjectOverview.md

   ----  ----------------  ----------------------------  -----------
   [1]   192.168.1.50      Windows 10.0 | DESKTOP-A1B2  DISABLED
   [2]   192.168.1.75      Windows 10.0 | DESKTOP-C3D4  ENABLED

   [0]  Refresh
+  [99] Shutdown All
 Select implant>
 ```

-Enter the implant number to enter its command loop, or `0` to refresh the list.
+Enter the implant number to enter its command loop, `0` to refresh the list, or `99` to shut down all connected implants at once (prompts for confirmation).

 ### Step 2 — Command loop for the selected implant